Mus'ab ibn Umayr: Death in the Battle of Uhud

 In the Battle of Uhud in 624 CE, Muhammad assigned Mus'ab ibn Umayr to carry the Muslim flag.
 During the battle, some Muslims, who were under the impression that the battle was over, left their positions on the battlefield, giving the opposing forces hope of attacking Muhammad himself.
-On realizing the danger, Mus'ab, who was of a similar position and colouring to Muhammad, raised his flag and shouted the takbir ("Allah is Greater!"), with the intention of diverting the enemies' attention towards himself and allowing Muhammad to remain unhurt.
+On realizing the danger, Mus'ab, who was of a similar position and colouring to Muhammad, raised his flag and shouted the takbir ("Allah is The Greatest!"), with the intention of diverting the enemies' attention towards himself and allowing Muhammad to remain unhurt.
 Mus'ab was attacked, and his right hand was severed holding the flag, but he continued to repeat the words of the Quran, and took the flag in his left hand.

 When his left hand was severed he took hold of it with his arms but never let the flag fall.
 "Muhammad is only a Messenger of God.
 Messengers have passed away before him."
 (Qur'an, 3:144) Eventually Musab was fatally wounded by Ibn Qami'ah and died.